Jwatk13/Jwatk13/README.md

 ### Hi there, my name is Joseph. 👋

-I am pretty new to the dev community right now, but as I continue on my journey I look forward to each new experience and I'm always ready to keep learing and improving!
+Currently, I am looking for a job as a Junior Software Engineer/ Full Stack Developer.
+Looking forward to building valuable relationships and learning continuously as I pursue this career!

-I am currently working through a full stack web development program at BloomTech where I have been learning and working with JavaScript, HTML, CSS, JQuery, React, and Redux in frontend dev; and Express, Jest, JWT's, BCrypt, Knex, and SQLite3 in backend dev.
+Recently, I have contributed to Full-Stack web development applications with functional components, RESTful API integrations, and user authenticated features for secure user login accessibility.
+Feel free to view my posted projects below or follow me on GitHub.

-How to reach me: My email is josephxwatkins@gmail.com
+Feel free to reach out me: My email is josephxwatkins@gmail.com

 <!--